ndd21/PHYS281/docs/demo-compound-data-types.md

 ### List methods

-Like everything in Python, lists are @(objects) and have a variety of useful methods.
+Like everything in Python, lists are [objects](glossary.md#object) and have a variety of useful methods.
 We will examine a few here, but they can all be seen by typing `help(list)` in a terminal.

 #### Append